-Intelligence is often associated with thinking, but it is more related to cognition and perception, which is potentially much more complex than linear thinking, which is what computer programming has traditionally been replicating.
+Intelligence is often associated with thinking, but it is more related to cognition and perception, which is much more complex than linear thinking, as used in traditional computer programming.

 Evolution has brought us to perceive what we want, or don't, in a sea of noise.
 Thus a spider can ignore the buffeting of its web in the wind, yet detect the faint struggle of prey.
 An animal can detect the faint smell of a lion in the midst of the stench of its own heard.
 A person can hear their name being called in noisy traffic.

 While a standard IQ test may have a variety of questions, and a few related to picking the odd one out in a set of patterns with a variance in shape and position, those for higher IQs typically include lots with patterns with a half dozen variances.

 Natural intelligence is about being able to perceive exceptions in amongst lots of noise.
 And this is where AI comes in.
 Typical software is about how to process the noise, and ignore the exceptions as errors.
 AI wakes up upon the exceptions, and so is better able to handle the vagaries of the real world.

 In the real world, we often do not know what will happen, so intelligent systems need to be able to adapt to evolve.